-As for traffic waves, the "stopped" part of the wave can trigger a huge
+As for traffic waves, the "stopped" part of a small wave can trigger a

-jam if it moves past a merge zone on a highway.
+much larger jam if it moves past a merge-zone on a highway.
+I've also

-I've also heard that stop-and-go driving is a major cause
+heard that stop-and-go driving is a major cause of fender-bender

-of fender-bender collisions.
+collisions.
 And it eats gasoline, of course.
 If people enjoy traffic

 complain if a hard-braking situation gets them rear-ended.
-Note: when I smooth out a
+Note: when I

-traffic wave, I drive at the average speed.
-This doesn't increase or
+smooth out a traffic wave, I drive at the average speed.
+This doesn't

 Do large spaces between cars cause traffic to fill highways?